mhassanmanzoorsl/scripts/README.md

     echo "  "
 done
 ```
-- To get all environment variables for all Function Apps present in a Resource Group
+- This script retrieves and displays all environment variables for each Function App in a specified Azure resource group.
 ```
 #!/bin/bash